SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

         ```

 7. As a final exercise we want to simulate a *merge conflict*, which happens when two users try to commit changes
-    to exactly same lines of code in the codebase, and git is not able to resolve how the different commits should be
+    to exactly the same lines of code in the codebase, and git is not able to resolve how the different commits should be
     integrated.

     1. In your browser, open your favorite repository (it could be the one you just worked on), go to any file of